Image 1 of 1

 My commitment to anti-oppressive practice is outlined here.

-Your questions are welcome.
-I’m happy to chat about whether the group feels like a good fit and opportunity to hone our clinical work in good company.
+I’m happy to chat about whether the group feels like a good fit and look forward to honing our clinical work together in good company.

 Gathering to consult with colleagues and explore the relational and countertransference dynamics of our work is essential.